 STAINLESS STEEL DOUBLE BOILER

-I used a stainless steel bowl in a saucepan as a homemade double boiler in my early skin care making days, and I wish I would have purchased this one so much sooner.
+I used a stainless steel bowl in a saucepan as a homemade double boiler in my early skin care making days, and I wish I had purchased this one so much sooner.

 It fits nearly any pot and the pour spouts on each side are incredibly helpful when transferring melted ingredients to wide-mouth tins and larger tubes.

-The inside is slick so it is a dream to clean, even when dealing with compounds that tend to stick around (like natural micas and titanium dioxide).
+The inside is slick so it is a dream to clean, even when dealing with ingredients that tend to stick around (like the mica in this tinted lip balm recipe).

 PYREX